AnthonyCxx/Notes-and-Writeups/C#/ObjectOrientedProgramming/Methods.md

 > Prints: 'Value of num: 5'

 ## Parameters
 A function can take parameters (also called arguments), which are values that are passed into the function.
 The function can then use these values as variables.
+When declaring parameters, be sure to declare their type as well.
 A simple method '_Add_' could take two numbers as parameters and return their sum.
 ```C#
 public static void Main(string[] args)
 {